 When Kris wants a good thrashing, the MCT "Outback" --and back!-- delivers!
 Plunging hills, tight corners and hotshoe skiers breathing down your neck highlight this portion of the MCT between Wolf Ridge and Brown's Farm.

-When Ray wants to ski fast, he goes for the "Skating Race Track" also know as the Arrowleaf Loop.
+For a fast ski, Ray recommends the "Skating Race Track" also know as the Arrowleaf Loop.
 He starts from Basecamp in Mazama then connects to the River Run trail to get to the Arrowleaf Loop's big meadow.
 It has consistently great grooming with classic tracks on both sides of a wide skate platform.

 Chuck says Big Valley is the place to be because you can take the whole family there, whether you're a skier, a snowshoer, fatbiker or a fun-loving dog.